Journeys Builder Overview

 • You’ll be taken to a flowchart view that represents the current journey configuration.

-Each element in the flow (step, condition, screen, or action) may include additional settings.
-Use the settings button (gear icon) next to these elements to open their configuration panel and preview changes.
+Each element in the flow may include additional configuration options.
+Use the edit button (pencil icon) next to these element cards to open their configuration panel and preview changes.

 Making and Saving Changes